I’m just going to say it — self-editing is the bane of my existence.

 1) PRINT IT OUT!!

-Not only does printing something out let you put your red pen to good use, it is also a way to review your work in a form that differs from how you wrote it.
+Not only does printing out something let you put your red pen to good use, but it’s also a way to review your work in a form that differs from how you wrote it.
 Why is that important?
 Because it will let you edit your work with a new perspective; you’ll see things differently editing on paper than you ever would on a screen.
-Bonus points for taking those printed pages and reviewing them somewhere different from where you were writing.

-For folks who learn visually, editing on paper is also helpful for identifying repeat errors and areas you may want to work on in the future.
+For folks who learn visually, editing on paper is also useful for identifying repeat errors and areas you may want to work on in the future.

 2) Walk away

 After you’ve put together your first draft, step away from it for a bit.
 Go for lunch, take a walk, clean out your inbox, take a nap (if you’re lucky enough to be able to), and then come back to your work with a fresh set of eyes.
 A bit of time away will help separate you from your original draft and better enable you to spot mistakes.

 If you have the time and can leave it until the next day to tackle, all the better!

 Back when I worked in an actual office, with actual human colleagues instead of cats, on more than one occasion, people stopped by my desk to ask why the heck I was talking to myself.
 But after a while, I converted other folks to use the same technique.